Thomas Bayes: Biography

 Bayes was elected as a Fellow of the Royal Society in 1742.
 His nomination letter was signed by Philip Stanhope, Martin Folkes, James Burrow, Cromwell Mortimer, and John Eames.
 It is speculated that he was accepted by the society on the strength of the Introduction to the Doctrine of Fluxions, as he is not known to have published any other mathematical work during his lifetime.

 In his later years he took a deep interest in probability.
 Historian Stephen Stigler thinks that Bayes became interested in the subject while reviewing a work written in 1755 by Thomas Simpson, but George Alfred Barnard thinks he learned mathematics and probability from a book by Abraham de Moivre.
 Others speculate he was motivated to rebut David Hume's argument against believing in miracles on the evidence of testimony in An Enquiry Concerning Human Understanding.
 His work and findings on probability theory were passed in manuscript form to his friend Richard Price after his death.

-By 1755 he was ill and by 1761 had died in Tunbridge Wells.
+By 1755, he was ill, and by 1761, he had died in Tunbridge Wells.
 He was buried in Bunhill Fields burial ground in Moorgate, London, where many nonconformists lie.

 In 2018, the University of Edinburgh opened a £45 million research centre connected to its informatics department named after its alumnus, Bayes.

 In April 2021, it was announced that Cass Business School, whose City of London campus is on Bunhill Row, was to be renamed after Bayes.

 Bayes' theorem

-Bayes's solution to a problem of inverse probability was presented in An Essay towards solving a Problem in the Doctrine of Chances, which was read to the Royal Society in 1763 after Bayes's death.
+Bayes's solution to a problem of inverse probability was presented in An Essay Towards Solving a Problem in the Doctrine of Chances, which was read to the Royal Society in 1763 after Bayes's death.
 Richard Price shepherded the work through this presentation and its publication in the Philosophical Transactions of the Royal Society of London the following year.
 This was an argument for using a uniform prior distribution for a binomial parameter and not merely a general postulate.
 This essay gives the following theorem (stated here in present-day terminology).